hanzoai/genjo/GUIDELINES.md

 # Guidelines
-Here, we provide guidelines for the model architecture, pre-training, SFT, and inference of LLaDA.
+Here, we provide guidelines for the model architecture, pre-training, SFT, inference, and planned integration with the Enso MoE framework.

 ## Model Architecture

-LLaDA employs a Transformer Encoder as the network architecture for its mask predictor.
+Genjo employs a Transformer Encoder as the network architecture for its mask predictor.
 In terms of trainable parameters, the Transformer Encoder is identical to the Transformer Decoder.
-Starting from an autoregressive model, we derive the backbone of LLaDA by simply removing the causal mask from the self-attention mechanism as following.
+Starting from an autoregressive model, we derive the backbone of Genjo by simply removing the causal mask from the self-attention mechanism as following.

 <div style="display: flex; justify-content: center; flex-wrap: wrap; gap: 50px;">